Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Florida and its opponents have combined for 69.5 points only twice this season.
+- Florida and its opponents have scored at least 69.5 points just two times this year.

-- Missouri's games have gone over 69.5 points in four of 10 chances this season.

-- Saturday's total is 4.5 points higher than the combined 65 PPG average of the two teams.

-- The 63.3 combined points per game that these two squads have allowed this season are 6.2 fewer than the 69.5 total in this contest.
+- The two teams combine to average 65 points per game, 4.5 less than the over/under in this contest.

-- The Gators and their opponents score an average of 58.4 points per game, 11.1 fewer than Saturday's total.
+- This contest's total is 6.2 points greater than the 63.3 these two squads combine to surrender per game this season.

-- In 2021, games involving the Tigers have averaged a total of 60.6 points, 8.9 fewer than this game's set over/under.
+- The 60.6 PPG average total in Tigers games this season is 8.9 points fewer than this game's over/under.

 Florida Stats and Trends